 A small number of our hospital customers account for a substantial portion of our revenues from sales of ClearPoint products.
-Our five largest hospital customers accounted for approximately 27% of our functional neurosurgery navigation disposable product revenues in 2023.
+Our five largest hospital customers accounted for approximately 31% of our neurosurgery navigation disposable product revenues in 2024.

-At March 5, 2024, we had commercial relationships with over 50 pharma/biotech, academic, and contract research organization partners who have either evaluated or used our SmartFlow cannula or our consulting services.
+As of February 18, 2025, we had commercial relationships with over 60 pharma/biotech, academic, and contract research organization partners who have either evaluated or used our SmartFlow cannula or our consulting services.

-One of these companies, PTC Therapeutics, Inc. and its affiliates ("PTC"), a related party who is a significant stockholder with a Board representative, accounted for approximately 21% of our biologics and drug delivery revenues in 2023.
-On May 7, 2019, we entered into a supply agreement with PTC (the "PTC Supply Agreement") pursuant to which we supply certain products and engage in performance of certain services under the terms of mutually agreed upon Statements of Work.
+One of these companies, PTC Therapeutics, Inc. and its affiliates ("PTC"), a related party who is a significant stockholder and former noteholder with a Board representative, accounted for approximately 17% of our biologics and drug delivery revenues in 2024.
+In May 2019, we entered into a supply agreement with PTC (the "PTC Supply Agreement") pursuant to which we supply certain products and engage in performance of certain services under the terms of mutually agreed upon Statements of Work.
 Certain products supplied under the PTC Supply Agreement are subject to limited favored pricing terms for such products intended for human use in clinical or commercial settings.

-On November 20, 2020, we entered into an Addendum to the PTC Supply Agreement pursuant to which PTC agreed to purchase products in exchange for a minimum quarterly payment in consideration for our commitment to supply such products and provide services consisting of training, preclinical and clinical case support and regulatory support.
+In November 2020, we entered into an Addendum to the PTC Supply Agreement pursuant to which PTC agreed to purchase products in exchange for a minimum quarterly payment in consideration for our commitment to supply such products and provide services consisting of training, preclinical and clinical case support and regulatory support.
 In January 2023, the Addendum to Supply Agreement was further amended and restated to allow for the Company to provide regulatory support to PTC in additional agreed geographies.

-We also entered into a Second Source Manufacturing Agreement in connection with the PTC Supply Agreement (the "Second Source Manufacturing Agreement,").
+We also entered into a Second Source Manufacturing Agreement in connection with the PTC Supply Agreement (the "Second Source Manufacturing Agreement").
 Under the Second Source Manufacturing Agreement, PTC may, at its expense, request that we appoint a backup contract manufacturer to supply products in the event of a supply interruption or a bankruptcy event.
-The exercise by PTC of its second source manufacturing rights may be subject, in certain cases, to payment by PTC to us of a perproduct royalty payment.
+The exercise by PTC of its second source manufacturing rights may be subject, in certain cases, to payment by PTC to us of a per-product royalty payment.
 The Second Source Manufacturing Agreement shall continue for the term of the PTC Supply Agreement, subject to certain early termination rights.